BChow5/Assignment1/README.md

 What does this code mean?

-* `doctl compute droplet create`: The command doctl requires to create Droplets.
+* `doctl compute droplet create`: The command doctl requires to create Droplets (DigitalOcean, 2024)
 * `--image`: The OS image used to create the Droplet.
 For this example, the Droplet uses Arch Linux
 * `--size s-1vcpu-1gb`: The number of processors and the amount of RAM each Droplet has.
 In this case, each Droplet has one processor and 1 GB of RAM.
-The example chooses a low amount but you will want to choose an appropriate amount based on what you'll be doing with the droplet.
+The example chooses a low amount but you will want to choose an appropriate amount based on what you'll be doing with the droplet (do-api.dev, n.d.)
 * `--region sfo3`: The region to create the Droplets in.
 In this example, doctl deploys the Droplets into the San Francisco 3 datacenter region because it's the closest location.
-Choose your data center for whichever is the closest location.
+Choose your data center for whichever is the closest location
 * `--ssh-keys`: The SSH keys to import into the Droplet from your DigitalOcean account.
 You can retrieve a list of available keys by running `doctl compute ssh-key list`
 * `--user-data-file <path-to-your-cloud-init-file>`: Specifies the path to your cloud-config.yaml file.
 For example, `~/cloud-config.yaml`.
+(DigitalOcean, 2024)
 <br>

 #### Successful droplet creation looks like: